sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 Another suite of tools to perform similar tasks and many others is [phyutility](https://github.com/blackrim/phyutility).

 Trimming can sometimes result in loss of informativeness.
 It may be worthwhile to check that the trimming parameters did not actually make things worse.
-For example, one can use the [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt) R script (+ pasta_taster bash script), which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.
+For example, one can use instead [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt), which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.

-#### Instructions to run [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt) on multiple alignments at once:
+##### Instructions to run [**optrimAl**](https://github.com/keblat/bioinfo-utils/blob/master/docs/advice/scripts/optrimAl.txt) on multiple alignments at once:

 - You need 3 files: PASTA_taster.sh, cutoff_trim.txt and optrimal.R (the scripts PASTA_taster.sh and optrimal.R can be found on the optrimAl webpage, you will need to save the two scripts provided on that page in two separate files named PASTA_taster.sh and optrimal.R.
 The cutoff_trim.txt is a text file that you have to make yourself, with desired trimming threshold values, one per line.
 Make sure you do not have \r end of line characters if you make the file in windows).
 - Decide what your working directory will be in the cluster (e.g. the directory with the alignment files, or a directory with a copy of the alignments).